Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

 This `demo_timer application`_ is used to demonstrate how to use the CORE TIMER API including the Timer Interrupt and Timer Software Interrupt.

-* Both interrupts are registered as non-vector interrupt.
-* First the timer interrupt will run for 10 times
+* First the timer interrupt will run for 5 times
-* Then the software timer interrupt will start to run for 10 times
+* Then the software timer interrupt will start to run for 5 times

 **How to run this application:**